LoginRadius/docs/content/tutorial/java/index.md

 When you signed up for the LoginRadius account, it created an app for you.
 This app is linked to a ready to use web page - [Auth Page (IDX)](https://www.loginradius.com/docs/developer/concepts/idx-overview/).

 Auth Page (IDX) reflects the configuration changes that you make in [LoginRadius Dashboard](https://dashboard.loginradius.com/getting-started).
-You can utilize this webpage for authentication requirements on your Node.js application.
+You can utilize this webpage for authentication requirements on your JAVA application.

 ## Choose Theme

-In your LoginRadius Dashboard, select the **Auth Page (IDX)** from the left navigation and then click the **Theme Customization** to to select a design theme for your login page, or further customize the content displayed:
+In your LoginRadius Dashboard, select the **Auth Page (IDX)** from the left navigation and then click the **Theme Customization** to select a design theme for your login page, or further customize the content displayed:

 ![alt_text](../../assets/blog-common/theme-customization.png "image_tooltip")

 To preview your login page's theme, click **Go to your Login Page** link as highlighted on the above screen.

-Features like Email and Password login, User registration, Forgot password, and Remember me are already implemented on your Auth Page(IDX).
+> Features like Email and Password login, User registration, Forgot password, and Remember me are already implemented on your Auth Page(IDX).

 ## Get Credentials